Worried pregnant woman sitting on a couch in the living room at home

 Risk of Miscarriage After Crack Use

 Using crack while pregnant significantly decreases your chance of carrying the pregnancy to term.
-Drug use during the first six weeks of pregnancy is especially risky.
+Drug use during the first six weeks of pregnancy is hazardous.

 While this can result in premature birth, it also results in a miscarriage.

-A developing fetus does not have the right defences built up to fight off a harmful substance like crack cocaine.
+A developing fetus does not have the proper defences built up to fight off a harmful substance like crack cocaine.

 Your risk of miscarriage will be higher if you use crack cocaine habitually while pregnant.
 Using one time can still harm your unborn baby, but it is less likely to result in a lost pregnancy.